Injury prevention for runner’s feet doesn’t start and end with good shoes. There’s so much more you can do.

 As you can see, running injuries are common – one of the biggest culprits is “giving it time to heal,” and letting the injury take its damaging toll.

 There are a whole host of things that can happen to your poor feet.
 Thankfully, treating them and getting you back onto the road doesn’t have to take weeks.
-The cure can be found in the right care and the right equipment.
+The cure can be found in the right foot care and the right equipment.

 In this post, we’re going to look at how to treat and prevent the 5 most common foot ailments for runners, including: